-Students who opt to or are required to pay the SSA fee upfront must pay the fee as per the payment due date appearing on the Statement of Fees available through your MyUni
+Students who opt to or are required to pay the SSA fee upfront must pay the fee by the payment due date on the Student Financial Statement available through your Sydney Student portal.

 The payment due dates for 2014 will be as follows: